-California state law prohibits housing discrimination on the basis of source of income, but state courts have ruled that it does not protect housing choice voucher holders.
-Voucher holders in some jurisdictions in California are protected by local ordinances, such as the ordinance in Corte Madera (pg.
+California state law prohibits housing discrimination on the basis of source of income and was updated in 2019 to protect housing choice voucher holders.
+Voucher holders in some jurisdictions in California are also protected by local ordinances, such as the ordinance in Corte Madera (pg.
 27) which specifically includes language including Section 8 vouchers.

 Washington, DC prohibits housing discrimination on the basis of source of income and specifically defines Section 8 housing vouchers as a lawful source of income.
 DC also created this document to explain the law and provide examples of potentially discriminatory statements and actions.